hopeukwade/Hope-Ukwade-Data-Analysis-Portfolio/README.md

  ## Portfolio Projects

- In this section, I will list data analytics projects briefly describing the technology stack used to solve these cases.
+ In this section, I will list data analytics projects briefly describing the technology stack used to solve these cases

+ ### Movie trends and correlation project

+ **Code:** [`movie trends and correlationproject.ipynb`]